mathiasertl/django-ca/docs/source/intro.rst

 #.
 Set up a secure local certificate authority in just a few minutes.
 #.
 Certificate revocation via CRLs and OCSP.
 #.
-Preliminary ACMEv2 support.
+Certificate issuance via ACMEv2, command line or web interface.
 #.
-Written in Python 3.7+, Django 3.2+ and cryptography 36.0+.
-#.
 Management via command line and/or via Djangos admin interface.
 #.
 Get email notifications about certificates about to expire.
+#.
+Written in Python 3.7+, Django 3.2+ and cryptography 36.0+.

 Please see https://django-ca.readthedocs.org for the most recent documentation.